JaLuJr/digital-chaos-order/content/content/Academic Concepts.md

 ## Related Reflections

-This concept is reflected in my [[reflective-journal/index|personal journaling habits]], especially when I organize music or memories to understand my emotional state.
+This concept is reflected in my [[Reflective Journal|personal journaling habits]], especially when I organize music or memories to understand my emotional state.